Vrooli/Vrooli/packages/docs/docs/setup/getting_started/stripe_setup.md

 Refer to the [Stripe API documentation](https://stripe.com/docs/api) and [webhook documentation](https://stripe.com/docs/webhooks) when updating the server.
 """

-**Note:** You can also test outside of the CLI (e.g. pressing the "Subscribe" button in the UI), but note that the webhook events will not be sent to your local server.
-Instead, they will be sent to the server URL specified in the Stripe dashboard.
-If you want to test this way, you'll need to deploy the server to a VPS and subscribe that to the Stripe events.

 ## Fixing errors
 Here are some errors I've run into before while testing the server locally, with their solutions.